x157/x157.github.io/UE5/LyraStarterGame/Development-Considerations.md

 using, I want those.
 If they add new features, I'd like to be able to implement them as easily as possible.

-The caveat here is that it is impossible to merge binary files, and so if I make any changes at all to binary assets then if Epic ever updates them it will be a nightmarish set of days/weeks for me to manually inspect the state of every binary file before and after the change and try
+The problem here is that **it is impossible to merge binary files**, and so if I make any changes at all to binary assets then if Epic ever updates them it will be a nightmarish set of days/weeks for me to manually inspect the state of every binary file before and after the change and try